Online Robust and Adaptive Learning from Data Streams: Abstract

 \section{Abstract}

-In online learning from non-stationary data streams, it is both necessary to learn robustly to outliers and to adapt to changes of underlying data generating mechanism quickly.
-In this paper, we refer to the former nature of online learning algorithms as robustness and the latter as adaptivity.
-There is an obvious tradeoff between them.
+In online learning from non-stationary data streams, it is necessary to learn robustly to outliers and to adapt quickly to changes in the underlying data generating mechanism.
+In this paper, we refer to the former attribute of online learning algorithms as robustness and to the latter as adaptivity.
+There is an obvious tradeoff between the two attributes.
 It is a fundamental issue to quantify and evaluate the tradeoff because it provides important information on the data generating mechanism.
 However, no previous work has considered the tradeoff quantitatively.
-We propose a novel algorithm called the Stochastic approximation-based Robustness-Adaptivity algorithm (SRA) to evaluate the tradeoff.
+We propose a novel algorithm called the stochastic approximation-based robustness-adaptivity algorithm (SRA) to evaluate the tradeoff.
 The key idea of SRA is to update parameters of distribution or sufficient statistics with the biased stochastic approximation scheme, while dropping data points with large values of the stochastic update.
-We address the relation between two parameters, one of which is the step size of the stochastic approximation, and the other is the threshold parameter of the norm of the stochastic update.
+We address the relation between the two parameters: one is the step size of the stochastic approximation, and the other is the threshold parameter of the norm of the stochastic update.
 The former controls the adaptivity and the latter does the robustness.
-We give a theoretical analysis for the non-asymptotic convergence of SRA in the presence of outliers, which depends on both the step size and the threshold parameter.
-Since SRA is formulated on the majorization-minimization principle, it is a general algorithm including many algorithms, such as the online EM algorithm and stochastic gradient descent.
+We give a theoretical analysis for the non-asymptotic convergence of SRA in the presence of outliers, which depends on both the step size and threshold parameter.
+Because SRA is formulated on the majorization-minimization principle, it is a general algorithm that includes many algorithms, such as the online EM algorithm and stochastic gradient descent.
 Empirical experiments for both synthetic and real datasets demonstrated that SRA was superior to previous methods.
+As SRA is based on assumptions that an abrupt change occurs in parameters or sufficient statistics of true distribution and that noisy distribution obeys the uniform distribution, it would be expected for SRA to be theoretically guaranteed in more general settings, such as incremental~(gradual) changes and other noisy distributions.

 \keywords{Online learning \and Outlier \and Change point \and Data stream \and Stochastic approximation \and Expectation-Maximization algorithm}